thought-driven/bummr/README.md

 Bummr assumes you have good test coverage and follow a [pull-request workflow] (https://help.github.com/articles/using-pull-requests/) with `master` as your default branch.

+Please note that this gem is *alpha* stage and may have bugs.

 ## Installation

 ```bash